SHUR1K-N/GETreqt-Multithreaded-Slow-DoS-Attack/README.md

 This project was created in Python, to supplement my Computer Science engineering degree's final-year research project titled "Low & Slow: The Evil Twin of DDoS Attacks", which was an awareness-based project.
 This project received the title of "The Best Project of Its Year" by the university.

 ## Disclaimer
-GETreqt was created for the purposes of awareness, education, and research.
+GETreqt was created for the purposes of education, research, and inspiring awareness regarding organizations using vulnerable web server software versions.
 I neither endorse nor shall be held responsible for any potential unethical or malicious activity that is a result of *your* usage of this tool.

 ## Usage
 <div align="center">